kanbanyte/sepb/data-processing/readme.md

 	* cv2 (OpenCV) `pip install opencv-python`
 	* tkinter
 * Note:
-	* The script does not appear to run well when image count exceeds ~100.\
-	The crop box is printed to the terminal, use it to manually change the program to use that crop box and apply it to images by batches.
+	* The crop box is printed to the terminal, use it to manually change the program to use that crop box and apply it to images by batches.

 ## copy-by-interval.ps1
 * Purpose:\